 October through mid-January:

-Schools conduct nominating process.
+Schools conduct internal nominating process.
 Application deadlines vary by school.

 February through early March